-Social ageing: Recent interest in social ageing has revealed age-related changes in social behaviours in older individuals become less socially connected (Siracusa et al. 2022).
-Because ageing itself is a complex process that needs to be demonstrated at the individual level (Nussey et al. 2008), it will greatly benefit from - if not necessitate - comparative network analyses rather than more classical approaches that look at traits such as group size and composition.
-Given that age data is regularly monitored in many long-term study systems and already available as a node attribute in some social network repositories, comparative network approaches can play an important role in generalising age-related changes in social interaction patterns across animal species and ecological contexts.
+646 Social ageing: Recent interest in social ageing has revealed age-related changes in social 647 behaviours as older individuals become less socially connected (Siracusa et al. 2022).
+648 Because ageing itself is a complex process that needs to be demonstrated at the individual 649 level (Nussey et al. 2008), it will greatly benefit from - if not necessitate - comparative network analyses rather than more classical approaches that look at traits such as group size 650 and composition.
+Given that age data is regularly monitored in many long-term study 651 652 systems and already available as a node attribute in some social network repositories. comparative network approaches can play an important role in generalising age-related 653 changes in social interaction patterns across species and ecological contexts.
+654